tapir-test/tapir-website/_docs/extensions/Immutable_Data_Types.md

 # Custom Label

-Tapir offers the possibility to declare which attributes form an object's label.
+<i>tapir</i> offers the possibility to declare which attributes form an
+object's label.
 The feature perfectly fits in conjunction with Immutable Data Types, but it can be used with any data container.

-Annotating a class with @CustomLabel instructs the class to implement the CustomLabeled interface.
+Annotating a class with [@CustomLabel](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/core/annotation/label/CustomLabel.html) instructs the class to implement the [CustomLabeled](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/core/label/CustomLabeled.html) interface.
 An implementation of the getCustomLabel() method is generated.
-You can optionally annotate fields with @LabelPart in order to declare them as part of the object's label.
-If no field is annotated with @LabelPart all fields are taken into account for the label generation.
+You can optionally annotate fields with [@LabelPart](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/core/annotation/label/LabelPart.html) in order to declare them as part of the object's label.
+If no field is annotated with *@LabelPart* all fields are taken into account for the label generation.

 For the LoginUser a reasonable label just contains the username and